Our Research Members

 Toronto, ON M5G 2C4

-Professor, Department of Nutritional Sciences; Director, Program in Food Safety, Nutrition and Regulatory Affairs
+Director, NSERC Program in Food Safety, Nutrition and Regulatory Affairs

 Our laboratory performs both animal and human (all age groups) experiments.
 The main focus of research in my lab includes food intake regulation and glycemia; carbohydrates, sweeteners, appetite and health; proteins, amino acids and food intake; dietary control of peptide hormone and neurotransmitter metabolism; and food composition, dietary status and chronic disease.
 My laboratory is committed to elucidating the dietary determinants and mechanisms of glycemic control and food intake.
 Recent study topics include: (1) investigating the effect of milk products and novel milk products on metabolic control (glycemia and gut hormones), satiety and food intake, (2) the effect of pulses and pulse ingredients on glycemic response, subjective appetite, food intake and gut hormones, and (3) investigating the effects of high vitamin intake during pregnancy on neurotransmitter gene expression and their relationship with fat mass and insulin resistance in the Wistar rat offspring at birth, at weaning and beyond.